ajs-voices/once-upon-a-dream/scenes/055-double-date.md

 "All of them are.
 Surogacy works for my mother's concern about biological bloodlines and all."
 I said as I sat back down.
 Angel was holding my hand while he wrote, which is why he'd chosen to sit on that side of me in the first place.
 "But as far as I'm concerned adoption works just as well.
 As Angel likes to point out, there are lots of little kids out there that need their forever homes."

 We sat in silence for another ten minutes before the game started.
-Dorian and I got into the game.
+Daniel and I got into the game.
 The other two watched and winghed every timed there was a smash against the glass or a fight.
 I whispered to Angel, "For an MMA fighter you sure can't take a hit."

 He grinned at me.
 "I can take a hit.
 I'm not big on team sports.
 I like to go _one on one_."
 He winked and his meaning went straight to my cock.
 It was fustrating but it had been worth getting to this point.
-Everything was going well and even Mr. Vega relaxed a little told me to call him Dorian which had made both Marco and Angel look in his direction then smile when his lips gave a slight turn up.
+Everything was going well and even Mr. Vega relaxed a little told me to call him Daniel which had made both Marco and Angel look in his direction then smile when his lips gave a slight turn up.
 Something unheard of for him to do?
 I didn't ask.
 It was all going well.